saee-gore/Amazon-Login-Automator/README.md

 - Landing in your `Amazon account`
 - Closing the browser

-### Usecase #2: Checking a particular product on Amazon webpage for a particular zipcode and mall.
+### Usecase #2: Checking a particular product on Amazon webpage for a particular zipcode and mall

+- Navigate to the Amazon webpage and go to near me
+- Enter the zipcode for testing purposes e.g. 29801
+- Search a merchant on that webpage and select a product
+- Visit the all offers slider and check if you see the desired nearest mall in that list
+- Boom!
+You are done finishing your desired mall for that particular product.

 ### Browser
 - Google Chrome is being used for this project.
 - Other browsers can be used as well instead of Google Chrome.